NAGT Constitution and Bylaws

 The Association shall have standing and ad-hoc committees as needed to conduct activities of the organization as set forth in the Constitution, Bylaws and as established by the Executive Committee.
 Procedures governing the establishment and activities of committees are set forth in the Bylaws.

-The units of the Association are Regional Sections.
+The units of the Association are Regional Sections and Divisions.
 Association members may propose to organize a Regional Section to represent a specific geographic area in which they reside.
 Procedures governing the establishment and conduct of the Regional Sections and for affiliation of active members there within are set forth in the Constitution and the Bylaws.

 Section 7.
 The Corporation